 To select the commodities that you need to dispense, you have two options:

 Use the search box right below ‘Commodity by Program’ – Once you start typing in the search box, a selectable list of commodities which have the string you are typing as part of their name will appear beneath the search box and as you continue typing, the list of selectable commodities will be filtered to match the search text.
 You can select the commodity that you want to dispense at any time by clicking on it.
+In the example below, typing the letters “pa” identifies Zinc+ORS Copack where the word Copack has the letters Pa in it and Paracetamol that also has the letter Pa in it.